Edit Blog Post

 Published: August 24th 2017

-The traffic here is completely chaotic both in the villages and on the open road.
-It appears that it is compulsory to talk on your mobile phone while you are driving, and to have your hand on the horn at all times.
-Speed limit signs appear to be a waste of space.
+The traffic here‘s completely chaotic both in the villages and on the open road.
+It appears to be compulsory to talk on your phone while you‘re driving, and to have your hand constantly glued to the horn.
+Speed limit signs are a waste of space.
 We're not quite sure why they bother fitting cars here with indicators, as it appears that use of these is completely optional, and this option is only exercised rarely.
-Most lane and pedestrian crossing markings look like they are at least a hundred years old, and are virtually invisible.
-We have no idea what the rules are at roundabouts.
-It seems like you just have to nudge your way in, irrespective of whether you've got right of way or not, and if you do this without hesitating, someone will probably let you in.
-At T-intersections, if you decide that you've waited long enough and you can't get out into the traffic, you just barge in anyway.
-You can apparently make this decision provided that you've waited for at least five seconds.
-You can apparently park anywhere you like.
-Double parking is always allowed, and triple parking is generally alright as well.
+Most lane and pedestrian crossing markings look like they’re at least a hundred years old, and are virtually invisible.
+We‘ve got no idea what the rules are at roundabouts.
+It seems like you just have to nudge your way in, irrespective of whether you've got right of way or not, and if you do this without hesitating, someone will probably let you through.
+If you decide that you've waited long enough to get into the traffic at a T-intersection, you just barge in anyway.
+You can apparently make this decision provided that you've been waiting

+for at least five seconds. … and you can apparently park anywhere you like.
+Double parking is always allowed, and triple parking is generally OK as well.
 Pedestrians have their own sets of rules.
-The main one is that if a car is silly enough to give way to you and not run you over, you must amble across the street in front of it as slowly as possible.
+The main one is that if a car‘s silly enough to give way to you and not run you over, you must amble across the street in front of it as slowly as possible.

-back to the second millennium BC.
-Much of Ragusa Ibla was destroyed by the great Sicilian earthquake of 1693, and around five thousand residents were killed.
-Many of those who survived then moved up to the second section, Ragusa Superiore, which is on the higher of the two hills.
+Ragusa’s built on two hills above a deep gorge, and is in two sections.
+Ragusa Ibla, the older part, is on the lower of the two hills, and we read that settlement here dates back to the second millennium BC.
+Much of it was destroyed by the great Sicilian earthquake of 1693, and around five thousand residents were killed.
+Many of the survivors then moved up to the second section, Ragusa Superiore, which is on the higher of the two hills.
 Much of Ragusa Ibla was rebuilt after the earthquake, and many of the current buildings date from that time.

-; mem: 1.8mb
+; mem: 1.6mb